LukeShortCloud/rootpages/src/programming/devops.rst

 -  Function definitions
 -  Relational, arithmetic, assignment, unary, and bitwise operators
 -  Loops and conditionals
--  Find and use a standardized code styling practice for the language
+-  Find and use a standardized code styling along with best practices for the language
+-  Figure out common design patterns for the language
 -  Exception/error handling
 -  Testing via fake and real unit and functional tests
 -  Common libraries: